 To provide an example of a readily available offset opportunity, we have considered options for a savanna burning project in the area of the proposed Yugul Mangi IPA (Figure 78 above), most of which has annual rainfalls of < 1000 mm and so falls outside the coverage of the existing savanna burning methodology (DCCEE 2013).
-Using descriptions of eligible vegetation/fuel types and emissions parameters from a proposed new lower rainfall methodology (Russell-Smith et al. 2014b) we have estimated average annual emissions over the period 2000-2009 at 40,600 tonnes CO_2 -e.
+Using descriptions of eligible vegetation/fuel types and emissions parameters from a proposed new lower rainfall methodology (Russell-Smith et al. 2014b) we have estimated average annual emissions over the period 2000-2009 at 40,600 tonnes CO2-e.
 Fire frequency is high but less extreme here than in some other parts of the catchment, with an average of 34.7% of the area burning annually.
 The fire is mostly late (24.3% of the total project area).

 We propose that an ambitious but realistic target would be to shift the fire regime to 20% early fire and 10% late fire (proportion of site burned annually in each case) while reducing the total amount of fire by a little less than 5%.
-This would realise abatement of about 9,100 tonnes CO_2 -e pa.
+This would realise abatement of about 9,100 tonnes CO2-e pa.
 A more aggressive approach might return up to 50% more abatement.
-We consider that on the basis of experience elsewhere, targets of this order could be achieved by a fire team of 5 and relatively modest use of helicopters to meet labour and operational costs at a price of about \$15 per tonne CO_2 -e.
+We consider that on the basis of experience elsewhere, targets of this order could be achieved by a fire team of 5 and relatively modest use of helicopters to meet labour and operational costs at a price of about \$15 per tonne CO2-e.
 Whilst a methodology for lower rainfall regions covering carbon sequestration through fire management may be some time in development, the total carbon benefit through enhanced storage in woody vegetation and coarse litter will greatly increase returns.

-We, however, consider that the important benefit from establishing a savanna burning project in this region will be strategic: to drive a pan-Amhem Land fire management cooperative which can build collaboration in other areas.
+We, however, consider that the important benefit from establishing a savanna burning project in this region will be strategic: to drive a pan-Arnhem Land fire management cooperative which can build collaboration in other areas.
 Independent but coordinated groups will be positioned to support each other to achieve shared goals and reduce the risks of severe and unmanageable wildfire in any part of the region.
+A region-wide project would generate in the hundreds of kilotonnes of abatement annually and make substantial contribution to offsetting fugitive emissions from shale gas operations, which are increasingly recognised in Australia as a significant problem (e.g. Cooke 2012).